 Having trouble finding a teacher near you?
 Try an online math tutor.

-Here are the basic tools to boost your mental arithmetic skills:
+Here is a list of basic tools to boost your skills:

-- for example, divided by 0.25 is the same as multiplying by 4,
+- Dividing by a number is the same as multiplying by its reciprocal.
+For example, divided by 0.25 is the same as multiplying by 4

-Firstly, don't make life hard for yourself.
-No one expects you to be an extraordinary mathematician who can add, subtract, multiply or divide complicated numbers in your head, and you definitely won't reach a good level of mental arithmetic unless you take it easy.
+It's impossible to become an extraordinary mathematician who can add, subtract, multiply or divide complicated numbers in their head at once.
+To reach a good level of mental arithmetic you must take it easy!

-Don't forget that approximation is also a good way to improve your mental arithmetic skills.
-By working out roughly what a figure should be, you can enter the process of working out with more confidence that you are on the right tracks.
-So, if you need to know what 60 x 120 is, think about multiplying the first number by 100 (a much simpler calculation to do there an then in an instant) and then work from there.
-At least you will know approximately how many digits the final number should have if nothing else!
+Learning and practicing calculations with an approximation is a good way to improve your mental arithmetic skills.
+If you need to know what 60 x 120 is, try solving it by multiplying the first number by 100 (a much simpler calculation) and then work from there.
+With this, you will know approximately how many digits the final number should have.

-Moreover, try not to focus too much on the numbers.
-It's hard to get your head around, I know, but imagine the single digits as visual blocks or, for more advanced working out, think of the different parts of the calculations as building blocks.
-Even just allocating a picture in your head to the sets of numbers can change the whole way you approach that group of digits.
+Another method is trying not to focus too much on the numbers.
+Instead of seeing numbers in your head try imagining the single digits as visual blocks or think of the different parts of the calculations as building blocks.
+Allocating an image in your head to the sets of numbers can change the whole way you approach that group of digits.

-If all of these tricks aren't enough, then keep reading to find out how you can improve your mental arithmetic with these suggestions.
-Some you may never have heard of before and could be game-changers!
+These tips and tricks are highly recommended by primary school teachers and tutors.
+If these tricks aren't enough, then keep reading to find out how you can improve your mental arithmetic.

 Look at the last digit